 - new NICE clinical guidelines

-- new pressures affecting primary care as highlighted by the Department of Health and Public Health England for example, the coronavirus issue and the National Data Opt-Out
+- new pressures affecting primary care as highlighted by the Organisation of Health and Public Health England for example, the coronavirus issue and the National Data Opt-Out

 - the GP curriculum